-Make sure you know who should have a section 128 check under the latest safeguarding guidance and how to carry one out.
+Make sure you know who should have a section 128 check under the latest safeguarding guidance and how school staff will carry one out.
 Understand what the check looks for and why it's important.

 In a nutshell

-If someone has been issued with a 'section 128 direction', they can't serve on your board, and in academies this also means they can't be on the senior management team.
+If someone has been issued with a 'section 128 direction', they can't serve on your board, and in academies it also means they can't be on the senior management team.

 Who needs to do them?

-Guidance recommends that maintained schools should also carry out these checks for all governors, because a person subject to one is disqualified from being a governor (paragraph 189 of KCSIE).
+Maintained schools should carry out these checks for all governors, because a person prevented from participating in the management of an independent school by a section 128 direction is also disqualified from being a governor in a maintained school.